Please ensure Javascript is enabled for purposes of website accessibility

 4. IBM Corp.
 (IBM)

-Big Blue has been a laggard performer among Dow 30 stocks in recent years and fell 40% from its high to low during the early 2020 selling panic, to 90, before recovering to just under the 145 level in mid-2021.
-It then entered a range between 145 and the upper 110s, but broke free and hit new 52-week highs with the year-end rally.
-That said, it’s still well below its record high of 215.
+Big Blue had been a laggard performer among Dow 30 stocks in recent years and fell 40% from its high to low during the early 2020 selling panic, to 90, before recovering to just under the 145 level in mid-2021.
+But it’s majorly changed character this year, rising more than 40% in 2024 alone, which makes it the fourth-best-performing Dow 30 stock this year.

 IBM’s revenues have declined since peaking at $107 billion in 2011 but have gradually been heading higher in the last couple of years.
 IBM was slow to adapt as computing and data storage moved to the cloud, and competitors were quick to swoop in.
-IBM reacted by winding down older operations and investing in faster-growing businesses, but margins and cash flow eroded despite their best efforts, and the stock peaked in 2013.
-The company has increased the dividend each year anyway, with the latest one at $1.67 per share.
+IBM reacted by winding down older operations and investing in faster-growing businesses, but margins and cash flow eroded despite their best efforts, leading the stock to experience a lost decade from 2013 to 2023.
+The company increased the dividend each year anyway, with the latest one at $1.67 per share.

 5. Cisco (CSCO)